Zzackllack/School-projects-ggl/README.md

 - 08-autofahren-aufg: OOP Task, done via Greenfoot
 - Java Basics: The first programs and tasks done in Java
 - Little crab Aufgaben/little-crab: A little game about a crab.
 Written in Greenfoot via Java
+- Sek 2: Stores all Kind of Tasks/Programs done in the 'Sekundarstuffe 2'

 ## Technologies Used
 - Java